utwente-scs/pain-points-modeling/Unraveling the pain points of domain modeling /README.md

 The present file consolidates the findings and replication materials related to the study presented in [Unraveling the pain points of domain modeling](https://www.sciencedirect.com/science/article/pii/S0950584925000758).

 This study unfolds across six distinct stages and employs five methodological approaches, as depicted in the figure below.
-The materials and findings associated with each phase are available is this repository.

 ![alt text](https://github.com/utwente-scs/pain-points-modeling/blob/main/Unraveling%20the%20pain%20points%20of%20domain%20modeling%20/Study_Method.png)